 Cerebral Palsy Birth Injuries

-Although most instances of cerebral palsy are caused by genetic mutations or unavoidable delivery complications, medical negligence can, in some cases, cause this devastating injury.
+While cerebral palsy is generally caused by generation mutations or unpreventable delivery complications, medical negligence can, in some cases, cause this devastating injury.
 When a medical professional’s negligence causes a birth injury such as cerebral palsy, a lawsuit may allow the family to seek compensation for medical bills and other damages.
 At Morgan & Morgan, our Orlando cerebral palsy attorneys have recovered millions on behalf of children who required lifelong care because their doctor, nurse or hospital acted negligently during the delivery process.
 We are proud of our results, which include a $6.5 million birth injury settlement, and remain committed to helping cerebral palsy patients recover compensation for their losses.

 Medical Malpractice & Cerebral Palsy